Honoring Old Willow, the Earliest Symbol of Penn State and a Nittany Valley Tradition

 Spencer McCullough, a Ben Novak Fellow, created this short film in 2017 on Penn State’s Heritage Trees and Groves program, of which Old Willow is a part:

-Professor I. Thornton Osmond, Penn State professor of physics for whom Osmond Laboratory is named, wrote the following letter to Penn State President John Martin Thomas in 1923 on the occasion of the death of the first generation of Old Willow due to a wind storm:
+Professor I. Thornton Osmond, Penn State professor of physics for whom Osmond Laboratory is named, wrote the following letter (below, page five) to Penn State President John Martin Thomas in 1923 on the occasion of the death of the first generation of Old Willow due to a wind storm:

 The circumstances surrounding the passing of Old WIllow’s first generation, and Penn State President John Martin Thomas’s response to Professor Osmond, can be read here.